 Their renewed onslaught against outdoor advertising began after a public meeting last October and has concentrated on billboards along railway lines.

-With the new hit-and-run merchants recruited at that meeting.
-B.U.G.A.U.P. managed to strike at billboards out to Seven Hills and south to Cronulla.
+With the new hit-andrun merchants recruited at that meeting, B.U.G.A.U.P. managed to strike at billboards out to Seven Hills and south to Cronulla.

 (The North Shore is already covered by another graffiti group, the Black Lung Liberation Front.)
+Before B.U.G.A.U.P. can claim

-Before B.U.G.A.U.P. can claim the summer campaign as a success they want to cover the Eastern Suburbs line and the City circle.
+Before B.U.G.A.U.P. can claim the summer campaign as a success, they want to cover the Eastern Suburbs line and the City circle.

-They believe they have public sympathy in their campaign against cigarette and alcohol advertising although there is some debate among group members over what should be their prime targets.
+They believe they have public. sympathy in their campaign against cigarette and alcohol advertising although there is some debate among group members over what should be their prime targets.